Network Security21 min read

 Purpose: Provides a distribution point for security patches and software updates destined for OT systems, without requiring OT systems to connect to the internet or to IT patch management infrastructure.

 Architecture: A patch management server in the DMZ receives patches and updates from the IT patch management system (WSUS, SCCM, or vendor update portal).
-Updates are staged in the DMZ, reviewed and approved, then distributed to OT systems from the OT-side of the DMZ.
+Updates are staged in the DMZ, reviewed and approved, then distributed to OT systems from the OT side.

-Approval process: A manual approval step between patch receipt in the DMZ and distribution to OT systems provides a review point.
+Approval process: A manual approval step between patch receipt in the DMZ and distribution to OT systems provides a critical review point.
 Security reviews the patch and vendor release notes before it is distributed to OT.
-This catches patches that may have compatibility issues with OT software before they reach the production environment.
+This catches patches that may have compatibility issues with OT software before they reach the production environment, a safety valve that has saved more than a few facilities from avoidable outages.

 Component 6: Alarm and Event Forwarding Server